 Practicality: This is a good homemade alternative to Chinese take-out, and you don’t have to leave a tip.
 Although, the next time I make this, I’ll add the extra onions.
 5 pins

-1 thought on “PF Chang’s Mongolian Beef Copy Cat Recipe”
+One response to “PF Chang’s Mongolian Beef Copy Cat Recipe”